-Staff works with children and parents to prepare for kindergarten.
-Parents are encouraged to continue their involvement in their child's education after Head Start.
-Each child has a portfolio containing work samples showing progress while in the Head Start program.
+Staff work with children and parents to prepare for kindergarten.
+Parents are encouraged to continue their involvement in their child's education after preschool.
+Each child has a portfolio containing work samples showing progress while in the preschool program.
 The portfolio is shared with parents during parent/teacher conferences and is given to parents when children leave the program.
 Kindergarten transition activities will be organized in the spring.